edmcman/vscode-copilot-playwright/README.md

 ## API

-The `VSCodeTool` class provides the following methods:
+The `AutoVSCodeCopilot` class provides the following methods:

 - `launch(workspacePath=None)` - Launch desktop VS Code with optional workspace
 - `dumpDOM()` - Extract and save the complete DOM